Winds-AI/Frontend-development-mcp-tools/README.md

     *   **Functionality**: This tool queries the `browser-connector` server (at `http://<host>:<port>/selected-element`) to get details of the element last inspected or selected by the user in the Chrome DevTools.
 It returns a JSON string containing information about the selected element.

 4.  **`analyzeImageFile`**
-    *   **Description**: Reads an image file from the local filesystem, encodes it to base64, and returns it along with metadata.
-This is useful for on-the-fly UI analysis or when an image needs to be processed or displayed by an AI.
+    *   **Description**: Load and analyze previously saved images or existing image files.
+Use this to access historical screenshots taken with takeScreenshot or any other image files in your project.
     *   **Parameters**:
         *   `imagePath` (string, required): The path to the image file.
 This can be an absolute path or a path relative to the project root.
         *   `projectRoot` (string, optional): An optional path to override the default project root directory.
 If not provided, it uses the `PROJECT_ROOT` environment variable or the directory of the MCP server.